|

 Tathra is a small coastal town just

-north of Merimbula, but south of Bega.
+north of Merimbula, and a little south of Bega.
 This is a pretty coastal spot

 holiday destination that has a great surf beach.